 We want to work with partners across various sectors and institutions to achieve the ambition of endorsing non-formal and unaccredited learning, including:

-1. Large-scale funders of skills and community learning and youth projects, to ensure that every publicly funded project validates learning with digital badges as part of their project impact and evaluation framework.
+• Charities and funders of skills and community learning and youth projects, and SEND education to ensure that every project validates skills with digital badges as part of their project impact and evaluation framework.

 Let us endorse your learning